Configuring Solace Cache on the Designated Router

 unlimited |

-High-Level Steps for Configuring PubSub+ Cache
+High-Level Steps for Configuring Solace Cache

-If you want to use the Global Caching feature, so that client applications can request messages that are cached on remote Distributed Caches, you must provide additional configuration information when you configure Cache Clusters or modify PubSub+ Cache Instance configuration files.
+If you want to use the Global Caching feature, so that client applications can request messages that are cached on remote Distributed Caches, you must provide additional configuration information when you configure Cache Clusters or modify Solace Cache Instance configuration files.
 For more information, see Global Caching.

 - Configure a new or an existing Message VPN.